RoboDoig/dlc-cloudml/README.md

 This pipeline uses the paid services of Google Cloud, you will need to enable billing and potentially spend money for the cloud based portion of this guide.
 New accounts get a certain amount of computing time free in the trial period and this pipeline should not exceed this allowance, but do keep in mind that you may eventually be billed by Google for multiple runs.
 Check the Getting Started Guide for more detailed info: https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction

 ## Installation
-Clone the repo and install the dependencies specified in "requirements.txt" in the root folder.
+Clone the repo locally and install the dependencies specified in "requirements.txt" in the root folder.
 You'll need a Google Cloud Platform account as well.

 Note: tested on Windows only